Madras to Pondicherry: Production

 Madras to Pondicherry was directed by the duo Thirumalai–Mahalingam, written by Usilai Somanathan, and produced under the banner Sri Venkateswara Cinetone by four people: T. S. Adhinarayanan, P. M. Nachimuthu, S. Sivaraman and G. K. Selvaraj.
 It was among the earliest road films in Tamil cinema.
+Suruli Rajan and Bava Lakshmanan shot for a scene at the Meenakshi Amman Temple.

 Soundtrack

-The music was composed by T. K. Ramamoorthy and the lyrics were written by Alangudi Somu, Panchu Arunachalam, Thanjai Vaanan and Namakkal Varadarajan.
+The music was composed by T. K. Ramamoorthy.

 Release and reception

 Madras to Pondicherry was released on 16 December 1966.
-Kalki criticised the film for its story.
+Kalki appreciated Nagesh and Karunanidhi's performances, but felt the saloon comedy sequence was unnecessary, and criticised the film's story.
 Despite this, it became a commercial success.

-Remakes

-Madras to Pondicherry was remade in Hindi as Bombay to Goa in 1972.
-This in turn went on to inspire the 2004 Marathi film Navra Maza Navsacha, which was also remade in Kannada in 2007 as Ekadantha.